larryv/githooks/README.txt

 ----

-The name of each script begins with "FOO-", where FOO is the name of a supported Git hook [3].
+The name of each script begins with "FOO-", where FOO is the name of a supported Git hook.
 Scripts can be installed to a repository's hooks directory (`git rev-parse --git-path hooks`) in two ways.

 -   To use a single "FOO-" script, install it as FOO.
 For example, install